egorkrash/SiameseNetwork/README.md

 # SiameseNetwork
 This model is designed to help just released apps to deal with a cold start.
-It uses app description to predict a set of queries which may be used when searching it.
+It uses app description to predict a set of queries which may be used when searching that certain app.
 # Usage
 ## Set up for Linux/macOS machine
 1. Clone repository:<br/>